GIS Cloud lets us offer our clients a new and exciting visualization tool to better understand the data they report.

-TMI looked at a number of hosting alternatives for their new GIS services.
+TMI considered many hosting alternatives for their new GIS services.

-Our decision to host through GIS Cloud was due to the ease of use of the service, both for us and our clients.
+Our decision to host through GIS Cloud was due to the ease of use of the service, both for our clients and us.

 By converting this data into online maps, our clients can review report results much faster and have a better method for confirming that the geography described in the report is accurate.

-This video shows an overview of the way Technologies Management Inc. will use GIS Cloud hosted maps in the coming Form 477 season.
+This video shows an overview on how Technologies Management Inc. use GIS Cloud hosted maps in the Form 477 season:

 Jennifer Durst-Jarell from Technologies Management Inc. summarized key features for recommending GIS Cloud:

-2. Display Speed – Maps viewed in GIS Cloud are rendered quickly.
+Maps viewed in GIS Cloud are rendered quickly.
 Many of TMI’s maps include layers with over 11 million US Census Blocks.
-Normally, this number of vectors (features) would slow down display of any map considerably.
+Usually, this number of vectors (features) would slow down the display of any map considerably.
 GIS Cloud handles this amount of data just fine.

 To conclude, Jennifer Durst-Jarell highlights the benefits of using GIS Cloud for TMI in their area of expertise, telecommunications industry:

-Want to know more about GIS Cloud’s solutions for telecommunications and utilities industry?
-Contact us here.
+Want to know more about GIS Cloud solutions for the telecommunications and utility industry?
+Contact us.